maxmilneaus/website-jekyll/_projects/Max Milne Photography.md

 ---
-title: "VOICE 2"
+title: Max Milne Photography
-year: 2024
+year: 2008 - 2024
-description: "Enhanced AI voice synthesis platform"
-status: "live"
+description: Advertising and Fine Art Photography
 order: 1
-tech_stack: ["Python", "PyTorch", "React", "FastAPI"]
-date_range: "2024"
 ---

 A complete ground-up rewrite of the VOICE platform with 50% better audio quality and 3x faster processing.
 VOICE 2 introduces real-time voice cloning and a modern web interface for non-technical users.